Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses

 \section{Current constraints}

 We study the constraints that can be derived from the Planck SZ data on the $\Lambda$CDM model with a fixed $\Sigma m_\nu =0.06\,\mathrm{eV}$ (Sections \ref{ss:TSZonly}-\ref{ss:SZcomp-b}), on the $\nu\Lambda$CDM model with a varying total neutrino mass (Sections \ref{ss:szcmb}-\ref{ss:szcmbbao}), and finally on the $\nu w$CDM model when additionally varying the dark energy equation of state parameter $w$ (Section \ref{ss:wcdm}).
-We sample the parameter space with Monte Carlo Markov Chains (MCMCs) using \verb|MontePython|\footnote{The new \texttt{MontePython} version 3.1 is available at \url{https://github.com/brinckmann/montepython\_public}.} \citep{Brinckmann:2018cvx,2013JCAP...02..001A}.
+We sample the parameter space with Monte Carlo Markov Chains (MCMCs) using \verb|MontePython|\footnote{\texttt{MontePython} is available at \url{https://github.com/brinckmann/montepython\_public} and the SZ likelihood codes used here are publicly available in the repository.} \citep{2013JCAP...02..001A,Brinckmann:2018cvx}.
 For the computation of the SZ power spectrum, cluster counts, and CMB spectra we use \verb|class_sz| \citep{Bolliet:2017lha} including the changes described above, i.e., the `cb' prescription (see Section \ref{s:cb}).